ordina-jworks/ordina-jworks.github.io/_posts/2019-03-19-Kickstarter-Trajectory-2019-Light.md

 When something needed to be changed because the testers found a bug the process started again form the top or a client was not happy with the product and wanted to change some stuff.

 Another way of working was with Agile this has more benefits:
-* Quicker risk reduciton
+* Quicker risk reduction
 * limit handovers
-* shortterm plans
+* shorter term plans
-  * to improve preditable, accuracy & reliability.
+  * to improve predicable, accuracy & reliability.
-  *to redouce stress and unleash innovative emergent ideas
+  *to redone stress and unleash innovative emergent ideas
 * Fit for complex challenges
 * Tackling emergent changes
 * Building on emergent insight